mocks-server/website/docs/releases/migrating-from-v3.md

 * __Remove support for defining plugins as objects or functions__.
 Read [plugins](#plugins) below for further info.
 * __Default route variants handler will be removed__.
 Read [route variants handlers](#route-variants-handlers) below for further info.
 * __The API for developing variants handlers will change__.
 Read [route variants handlers API](#route-variants-handlers) below for further info.

+## Main concepts

+* __`mocks`__ - The "mocks" concept has been renamed to "collections".
+All docs, API, logs and file names now make reference to "collections" instead of "mocks".
+The main change needed to be prepared for the v4 release is to rename the `mocks/mocks.[js|json]` file into `mocks/collections.[js|json]`.

 ## Core API